Left to right: Stu, Chet, Chloe, Viv and Squeaks.

 - Chet: A macho yellow horse who talks and acts like a traditional cowboy.

 - Squeaks: A banana-loving brown monkey.
-His main role is helping the other characters, and he communicates with sounds instead of speech, not unlike Zipper from Chip 'n Dale Rescue Rangers.
+His main role is helping the other characters, and he communicates with sounds instead of speech.

 The description makes Littlest Pet Shop